Fireplace: Types of fireplaces

 Newly constructed flues may feature a chase cover, a cap, and a spark arrestor at the top to keep small animals out and to prevent sparks from being broadcast into the atmosphere.
-All fireplaces require trained gas service members to carry out installations.
+All gas fireplaces require trained gas service members to carry out installations.

 Accessories

 A wide range of accessories are used with fireplaces, which range between countries, regions, and historical periods.
 For the interior, common in recent Western cultures include grates, fireguards, log boxes, andirons and pellet baskets, all of which cradle fuel and accelerate combustion.
 A grate (or fire grate) is a frame, usually of iron bars, to retain fuel for a fire.
 Heavy metal firebacks are sometimes used to capture and re-radiate heat, to protect the back of the fireplace, and as decoration.
 Fenders are low metal frames set in front of the fireplace to contain embers, soot and ash.
 For fireplace tending, tools include pokers, bellows, tongs, shovels, brushes and tool stands.
 Other wider accessories can include log baskets, companion sets, coal buckets, cabinet accessories and more.